sanchleenkaur/Induction/README.md

 Dr.Sehajpal Singh principal gndec,gave us speech and elightened us with his valuable words.

-Dr.Harpreet Kaur Gill HOD Applied Sciences,motivated us for our new journey.Her words emphasised on honesty in our life and studies.
+Dr.Harpreet Kaur Grewal HOD Applied Sciences,motivated us for our new journey.Her words emphasised on honesty in our life and studies.

 Dean Academics Dr. Akshay Girdhar also share his insights with us.
 ## 2:00pm to 4:00pm